RayFisher-24/Integrate-Web-to-Android/README.md

 ```
  C:\Users\Your-Computer-Name\AndroidStudioProjects\Your-Folder-Name\Project\app\src\main
  ```
-  -Add create a assets folder (note: do not change the assets with asset, Assets or any other then it's not works) <br />
+  - Add create a assets folder (note: do not change the assets with asset, Assets or any other then it's not works) <br />
-  -Add your HTML CSS & JS file and it ready to go.
+  - Add your HTML CSS & JS file and it ready to go.

 ## Step 4: Change the MainActivity file <br/>
 ```